YMGB96/SchoolProject-StrategyGames/TechnicalDocu.md

 else:
     print("No Error has occured")
 ```
+Generates the hashed password using the **salt from the database** and **compares the result with the stored result** from the database

 ### **Hashing Passwords**
 When registering a user, the `salt` is set to a random sequence of bytes